 Points will generally be shorter, with fewer shots played, but it can be difficult to break serve against an opponent who possesses a fast and accurate serve.
 (Just ask John Isner and Nicholas Mahut – participants in the longest match to ever take place on the grass of Wimbledon, which included 168 consecutive holds of serve and lasted 11 hours 5 minutes over three days!)

 Carpet tennis courts provide an alternative indoor surface to play on when the weather isn’t good enough to play outdoors.
 Carpet plays similarly to grass, and is generally seen as a fast court where the ball will zip off the surface and keep quite low, meaning this surface will generally suit the slightly better player.
-The speed of the court depends on the age and thickness of the carpet.
+The speed of the court depends on the age and thickness of the carpet, but when new, a carpet court is generally graded as medium-fast to fast.

 Wearing specific tennis footwear is advised for all surfaces, though it’s especially important that you wear carpet tennis shoes to avoid any injuries caused by shoes which provide too much grip.